Adhil-Payingalil/toronto_bikeshare_analysis/README.md

 ## Overview

 This project analyzes Toronto Bike Share data to gain insights into ridership patterns, station usage, and popular routes.
-The analysis utilizes Google Cloud Platform (GCP) services for data storage, transformation, and analysis.
+The project utilizes Google Cloud Platform (GCP) services, including Google Cloud Storage (GCS) for data storage, BigQuery for data transformation and analysis, and Power BI for data visualization and reporting.

 ## Tools Used

 * **Google Cloud Storage (GCS):** For raw data storage.
 * **BigQuery:** For data warehousing, transformation, and analysis.
+* **PowerBI** For Visualization and reporting.

 ## Data Source